-Spiti is the sub division of Lahaul & Spiti district and literally known as “Middle Country.”
+Spiti Valley is the sub division of Lahaul & Spiti district and literally known as “Middle Country.”
 The region has a strong Tibetan influence as you encounter ancient monasteries, temples, and monuments here.
 Also, the region’s climate, scenic pleasure, vegetation resemble closely with the Tibet, making it a twin sister of the latter.
 The locals speak Bhoti language and most of them follow Buddhism as their faith.
+Book 9 Nights 10 Days Spiti Valley Tour Package From Chandigarh at affordable prices.
 People are simple, hard working and honest here.
 Here, life is away from modern development amidst the natures lap encompassing variety of vegetation and animals.
 The central Spiti Valley is divided in eastern and western valleys.
 Ladakh and Tibet meet the valley on eastern side whereas, Kinnaur and Kullu meet the Spiti Valley on western side through high passes, making it looks exotic and unmatchable.

 Day 01: Transfer From Chandigarh to Narkanda

 Arrive and meet us at Chandigarh Airport or Railway station, driven to Narkanda in about -8 hours journey by a cab.
 On the way to Narkanda, you can get to visit the beautiful villages of Fagu, Theog, Matiana, Narkanda and Apple orchards.
 Enjoy the overnight stay at the hotel in Narkanda.

 Day 02: Transfer From Narkanda to Sangla via Sarahan